Learning Generalized Hamiltonians using fully Symplectic Mappings: Fully Symplectic Hamiltonian Neural Network

 \section{Fully Symplectic Hamiltonian Neural Network}

-Consider the generic problem of learning a Hamiltonian $H(q,p)$ from data, that is, noisy observations.
-We may choose to parametrize it, consider $H(\theta;q,p)$, where $\theta \in \mathbb{R}^{d}$ are the parameters of a neural network such that the Hamiltonian is some function of the three arguments.
-We can also consider the system identification problem of knowing the functional form of the Hamiltonian (or Lagrangian) but not the specific parameter values.
-Inference in the network, for given trained $\theta^*$, amounts to providing a value of $q$ and $p$ with an output depending on $\theta^*$.
-One simulates the Hamiltonian dynamics by computing gradients of $H$ with respect to $q$ and $p$, then applying a numerical integrator to the first-order dynamics.
+Now we are at the point where we can apply the insights from symplectic integration theory to the data-driven setting.
+Consider the generic problem of learning a Hamiltonian $\Hc$ from data, with noisy observations $(\hat{\bq}, \hat{\bp}) \in \RR^{2n}$.
+We may choose to parametrize it, consider $\Hc(\bq,\bp; \boldsymbol{\theta})$, where $\boldsymbol{\theta} \in \mathbb{R}^{l}$ are the parameters of a neural network and $\bq$, $\bp$ are some coordinates in phase space such that the Hamiltonian is some function of the three arguments.
+The problem boils down to learning the functional form of Hamiltonian $\Hc(\bq, \bp, \boldsymbol{\theta^*})$ where inference in the network, for given trained $\boldsymbol{\theta}^*$, amounts to computing the value of Hamiltonian function $\Hc(\bq, \bp, \boldsymbol{\theta}^*)$ over phase space provided a value of $(\bq, \bp) \in \RR^{2n}$ with an output depending on $\boldsymbol{\theta}^*$.
+One simulates the Hamiltonian dynamics by computing gradients of $\Hc$ with respect to $\bq$ and $\bp$, then applying a numerical integrator to the first-order dynamics.
 The application of a symplectic integrator at this stage enforces accuracy and long term stability of the procedure.
 Algorithm \ref{alg:hamiltonian_identification} describes the complete details of our Hamiltonian learning scheme.
 The novelty of this work is that we consider forward and backward passes based on implicit symplectic integrators the schematic of which is shown in the figure \ref{fig:fig_schematic}.
 This poses a challenge as this typically requires the solution of a nonlinear equation.
 Fortunately, by the application of a fixed-point iteration, paired with a explicit predictor, this algorithm can converge to the solution quickly.